 Objective Of The Lesson

 Quickly go over the command that God had given to Adam.
-Recall that this command was clear.
+Recall that this command was clear and easy to understand.

 “16 The Lord God commanded the man, saying, “From any tree of the garden you may eat freely; 17 but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.”
 Genesis 2:16-17